Project 571: History of the plot

 After September 12, a massive purge of the armed forces took place.
 All military officials identified as being close to Lin or his family (most of China's high military command) were purged within weeks of Lin's disappearance.
 Within a month of Lin's disappearance, over 1,000 senior Chinese military officials were purged.
-After he was confident that all of the alleged plotters were either dead or arrested, Mao Zedong had copies of the Project 571 Outline widely circulated among cadres in the Chinese Communist Party (relatively senior members only: level 19 and above; level 18 earned 87 yuan a month and a special ration of 500g of white sugar, level 1 earned 600 yuan).
+After he was confident that all of the alleged plotters were either dead or arrested, Mao Zedong had copies of the Project 571 outline widely circulated among cadres in the Chinese Communist Party (relatively senior members only: level 19 and above).
 The official Chinese version of events was drafted by Zhang Chunqiao and his subordinates under Mao's personal supervision.